 (WordPress ‘Uncategorized’ Post Category)

 We will not be deleting this category.
-The reason for this is that WordPress doesn’t allow you to have a site with no categories.
-All WordPress posts must be assigned to a post category, so the default ‘Uncategorized’ category cannot be deleted.
+The reason for this is that WordPress does not allow you to have a site with no categories.
+All posts must be assigned to a post category, so the default ‘Uncategorized’ category cannot be deleted.

-In other tutorials, you will learn how to set up categories and how to optimize the default WordPress category for SEO.
+In other tutorials, we show you how to set up categories and how to optimize the default WordPress category for SEO.

 Congratulations!
 Now that you know how to clean up a new WordPress installation, the next step is to begin configuring your WordPress settings.